john-/rtl_fm-scanner/README.md

 Dependencies
 ------------

 * A version of rtl_fm that outputs frequency when squelch opens.
-At time of creating this rtl_fm-scanner this capability did not exist in stock version.
+At time of creating rtl_fm-scanner this capability did not exist in stock version.
 * Mojolicious
 * aplay (part of the Advanced Linux Sound Architecture).